dapr/quickstarts/conversation/go/http/README.md

 This section shows how to run the application using the [multi-app run template files](https://docs.dapr.io/developing-applications/local-development/multi-app-dapr-run/multi-app-overview/) with `dapr run -f .`.

-This example uses the default LLM component (Echo) which simply returns the input for testing purposes.
-You can switch to the OpenAI component by adding your API token in the provided OpenAI component file and changing the component name from `echo` to `openai`.
+This example uses the Ollama LLM component for local inference.
+You can switch to the OpenAI component by adding your API token in the provided OpenAI component file and changing the component name from `ollama` to `openai`.
 For other available integrations, see the other [supported conversation components](https://docs.dapr.io/reference/components-reference/supported-conversation/).

 Open a new terminal window and run the multi app run template: